ldesi/virtualization_technologies_course/5_real_time_virtualization/README.md

 Ok, if you want to just run Jailhouse with a simple application (APIC), you can run the provided demo on Intel x86 by using QEMU.
 It is recommended QEMU v4.2.0+

-Download Jailhouse Intel x86 image [here](), then, run the following.
+Download Jailhouse Intel x86 image [here](http://gofile.me/2wkf8/YpIAapzim) (ask password to _luigi DOT desimone AT unina DOT it_, then, run the following.

 ```
 # /PATH/TO/qemu-system-x86_64 \